pryv/open-pryv.io/README.md

 - `yarn api` start the API server on port 3000 (default)
 - `yarn mail` start the mail service

-#### For development and debugging purposes
+#### Development

-- `yarn proxy` based on [rec-la](https://github.com/pryv/rec-la) will expose the server running on http://localhost:3000 with an SSL certificate on https://l.rec.la:4443 in this case you might want to use `configs/rec-la.json`
+- `yarn proxy` based on [rec-la](https://github.com/pryv/rec-la) will expose the server running on http://localhost:3000 with an SSL certificate on https://my-computer.rec.la:4443 in this case you might want to use `configs/rec-la.json`
 - `yarn local` is the equivalent of running `yarn pryv` + `yarn proxy` using `configs/rec-la.json` This setup is useful to test Open Pryv.io locally.
-Once started you can test the authorization process on [App-Web-Access](http://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://l.rec.la:4443/reg/service/info) the `pryvServiceInfoUrl` being: [https://l.rec.la:4443/reg/service/info](https://l.rec.la:4443/reg/service/info)
+Once started you can test the authentication process on [App-Web-Access](http://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la:4443/reg/service/info) the `pryvServiceInfoUrl` being: [https://my-computer.rec.la:4443/reg/service/info](https://my-computer.rec.la:4443/reg/service/info)

 ### Options & Customization

 #### Authentication & Registration web app.

-Open Pryv.io comes packaged with [app-web-auth3](https://github.com/pryv/app-web-auth3), the web pages for app authorization, user registration and password reset.
+Open Pryv.io comes packaged with [app-web-auth3](https://github.com/pryv/app-web-auth3), the default web pages for app authentication, user registration and password reset.

 During the set-up process it has been built and published in `public_html/access/`.
 To customize it, refer to its `README` in `app-web-auth3/`.